tjingboem/UDOs/README.md

-    k_suffixLORIS - checks if input file is a LORIS file or not k_suffixATS -  checks if input file is a ATS file or not k_suffixSOUND - checks if input file is a sound file or not k_suffixSF2 - checks if input file is a SoundFont file or not
+    k_suffixLORIS - checks if input file is a LORIS file or not k_suffixATS -  checks if input file is a ATS file or not k_suffixSOUND - checks if input file is a sound file or not k_suffixSF2 - checks if input file is a SoundFont or not